kadikraman/react-native-v2/lessons/react-native.md

 title: 'About React Native'
 order: 1
 section: 'Introduction'
-description: 'Kadi talks about the history of React Native, why was it created and how does it work'
+description: 'Kadi talks about the history of React Native, why was it created and how it works on a high level'
 ---

 <div style="width:500px;margin:0 auto;margin-bottom:20px;">